-Any individual who would like to request an accommodation based on any of the reasons set forth above should contact the Head of Human Resources and/or the CFO.
-Accommodation requests can be made in writing using a form which can be obtained from the Head of Human Resources and/or the CFO.
-If an individual who has requested an accommodation has not received an initial response within five (5) business days, the employee should contact the Head of Human Resources and/or the CFO.
+Any employee who would like to request an accommodation based on any of the reasons set forth above should contact the employee's supervisor and/or the employee's supervisor.
+Accommodation requests can be made in writing using a form which can be obtained from the employee's supervisor and/or the employee's supervisor.
+If the employee who has requested an accommodation has not received an initial response within five (5) business days, they should contact the Head of Human Resources.